jschatz1/lumiri-site/src/pages/patientinfo/prepare.md

 - Use the Chlorhexidine Gluconate (CHG or Hibiclens) anti-bacterial wash **neck down either the night before or the morning of your surgery**.
 Do not use any products after use.
-Please refer to that attached form for more information regarding the anti-bacterial wash.

-For any questions or concerns regarding these matters, please contact through the patient portal, call us at (240)241-0420.
+For any questions or concerns regarding these matters, please contact through the [patient portal](https://patientally.com/), our [contact page](/contact) call us at [(240)241-0420](<tel:(240)241-0420>).
 You will receive a phone call to ensure you understand these instructions, and to confirm your time of surgery by the hospital preoperative nurses approximately 48 hours prior to surgery.